-The Governing Body may also delegate functions to other committees.
+The governing body can delegate to committees and the Leadership & Management Team in accordance with their governance structure.
 Each committee must contain a majority of governors, but it may also include other people the board chooses to appoint.

 Academy trusts must not have de facto trustees (defined in appendix 1 of the Charities SORP) or shadow directors (defined in section 251(1) of the Companies Act 2006).